Confident (Demi Lovato song): Critical reception

 Digital Spy reviewed the song positively, saying that "The track is a strutting, brass-laden pop anthem, which hears her take full control."
 Music Times also reviewed the song positively, saying "'Confident' shows a sassy, sexy side of Lovato.
 With rounds of thunderous drums and honks of brass horns, 'Confident' is all new Demi, with no signs of heartbreak or struggle in sight."
 Nick Levine from the site NME wrote that the song "fuses hip-hop horns and Joan Jett beats and has her bragging 'it's all about me tonight'".
 Glenn Ganboa from Newsday in review for the album, said: "The title cut has the feel of a Britney Spears track musically -- perhaps producer Max Martin has something to do with that -- but its feminist lyrics take the song to the next level.
 Reviewing the album, Annie Zaleski of The A.V.
 Club called the song a "saucy, self-centered track."
 The reviewer also commented positively about the song, describing it as a "galloping, horn-plastered title track.
+Billboard and American Songwriter ranked the song number three and number four, respectively, on their lists of the 10 greatest Demi Lovato songs.